coala/corobo/README.md

 ## Environment Variables

-1. `COBOT_ROOT` - absolute path of the project root.
+1. `BOT_ROOT` - absolute path of the project root.
 2. `BOT_PREFIX` - prefix to use for issuing bot commands.
 3. `BOT_ADMINS` - Admins of the errbot instance.
 4. `ROOMS` - Space separated list of rooms to join on startup. e.g.